-Judge sides with Democrats, re-opens online registration
+Judge sides with Democrats, reopens online voter registration in Wisconsin

 The deadline to vote absentee, after a voter is registered, is April 2.

-Republicans fighting the lawsuit had no immediate comment on the ruling Saturday.
-They had argued in court filings before the ruling that the federal court shouldn't get involved.
+Republicans had argued in court filings before the ruling that the federal court shouldn't get involved.
 Democrats pushed for the changes, saying voters should not have to risk their safety by voting in public on election day.